bokkypoobah/TopSecrets/README.md

 # Offline Shamir39 Device Recipe

-Recipe to create an offline device to split and combine BIP39 Mnemonics using Shamir39.
+This page contains a recipe to create an offline device to split and combine BIP39 Mnemonics using Shamir39.

-The Shamir39 tool:
+The Shamir39 tool allows you to split your BIP39 mnemonic seed phrase (also know as secret phrase, recovery words, wallet backup phrase) into "shares".
+The (insecure) online version can be tested at https://iancoleman.io/shamir39/:

 <img width="1165" alt="image" src="https://github.com/bokkypoobah/OfflineShamir39DeviceRecipe/assets/17121975/2114469e-7e6f-4b74-9ac5-267749ae4c20">

-And
+The same tool allows you to combine the minumum number of these shares to recreate your original BIP39 mnemonic seed phrase:

 <img width="1163" alt="image" src="https://github.com/bokkypoobah/OfflineShamir39DeviceRecipe/assets/17121975/be59cb5d-05e6-47fe-809b-ca93190633d3">